 Errors and omissions by beauty salons and technicians include failing to conduct skin patch tests on new clients 48 hours before an appointment is scheduled to check for possible allergies to wax ingredients or a different skin sensitivity issue.
 Where such mistakes cause an injury, the practitioner and salon may be found to have acted negligently, and compensation may subsequently be claimed from the beauty salon’s insurance company.

 Bikini waxing involves the application of wax, and hair removal at the root, in and around the pubic region.
 Its popularity as a beauty treatment is based on three factors.
 Firstly, it is a relatively quick and simple procedure (roughly half an hour) when carried out by a competent, trained beautician.
-Secondly, unlike shaving and other removal methods, hairs will not begin to regrow after a waxing treatment for up to 8 weeks.
+Secondly, unlike shaving and other removal methods, hairs will not begin to regrow after a waxing treatment for up to eight weeks.
 Thirdly, the treatment can help achieve permanent hair reduction as again, unlike shaving, hairs will grow back softer, finer and more sparsely following bikini wax treatments.

 The least extreme form of bikini waxing is the basic bikini line (or American) wax, aimed at removing pubic hair that would otherwise be visible while wearing a bikini.
 Many women of all ages will have this regular form of bikini wax carried out in advance of beach holidays.
 Therefore, our lawyers do not see many women claiming compensation for American waxing injuries.